vl4ds/Documentation/device-type-developers-guide/tiles-metadata.rst

 .. note::

     You may see other tile types in existing device handlers.
 Tile types that are not documented here should be considered experimental, and subject to change.

-    When they are ready to be opened up for wider community development, we will document them.

 Tile Layouts
 ------------